OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:stable}
 $$

 The stable/exclass (exponential class) model generalizes the exponential and Gaussian models by introducing the decay power parameter $\alpha$.
 When $\alpha=1$, it is the exponential model; when $\alpha=2$, it is the Gaussian model.
-The model is useful for spatial processes with intermediate smoothness or when empirical data do not fit standard models well.[^cressie]<br>
+The model is useful for spatial processes with intermediate smoothness or when empirical data do not fit standard models well. {cite:p}`montero_2015`<br>
 *Parameter limits:* $\alpha \leq 2$

 ---